fair-acc/gnuradio4/CONTRIBUTING.md

 GitHub supports [markdown](https://help.github.com/categories/writing-on-github/), so when filing bugs make sure you check the formatting before clicking submit.

 ## Other discussions
-For general "how-to" and guidance questions about using OpenCMW to build and run applications, please have a look at the various examples or if you cannot find anything that fits your use-case use GitHub's discussions forum.
+For general "how-to" and guidance questions about using GNU Radio to build and run applications, please have a look at the various examples or if you cannot find anything that fits your use-case use GitHub's discussions forum.

 ## Contributing code and content